-So, I made THESE cute patriotic peasant dresses for my five girls before Independence Day.
+I made THESE cute patriotic peasant dresses for my five girls before Independence Day.
 The dress is made of red and white chevron quilting cotton.
 The bows are detachable, making it a multi-holiday dress, if they so desire.
-It took me awhile to figure out how I wanted to make the bows so I thought I would share a tutorial today showing how I made them.
+It took me awhile to figure out how I wanted to make the bows but eventually I came up with a way to make them that is simple and holds a nice shape.
+I thought I would share a tutorial today showing how I made them.

 They can be made in any cotton fabric and added to any project, so it is a super versatile thing.
 I made 3 different sizes, too.
 The small one would even work with a small loop instead of a long tie to make a hair bow or adapt it to make a bow tie!

 For a large bow, cut one piece of fabric 10" x 18 1/2" and another piece 6 1/2" x 42".